EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.zodiac_bck

 Zodiac background light (OBSOLETE).
 Package: astro.spec Description: Calculate the zodiac magnitude and flux in a given filter and sky position.
-The zodiac spectrum and position
+The zodiac spectrum and position dependent flux are adopted from the HST WFC3 handbook.